chiarasharp/virulence/README.md

 - License, a page featuring all the legal permits the projects needed to be completed

 ## <a name="#scenario"> 2.
 Scenario</a>
+Why did COVID-19 spread so rapidly in Italy, making us reach one of the highest death rates in the world?
+There was the need to look at the conditions that made it possible, gathering information through data and articles from multiple sources.
+It is often demonstrated that the most relevant events may originate from the most unexpected causes.
+We will indeed have the chance to look at them carefully.

+Now we are gonna discuss the many aspects taken into consideration during the research.
+The following list has been considered for all the 20 italian regions:

+Air pollution due to PM10 (<a href="https://discomap.eea.europa.eu/App/AirQualityStatistics/index.html" rel="nofollow">link here</a>)
+Winter temperatures ()
+Mobility (<a href="https://www.google.com/covid19/mobility/" rel="nofollow">link here</a>)
+Density and age of population (<a href="https://data.humdata.org/dataset/italy-high-resolution-population-density-maps-demographic-estimates" rel="nofollow">link here</a>)
+Density of health facilities()

 ## <a name="#original-datasets-and-mashup">3.
 Original Datasets and Mashup</a>